magicat888/My-music-journey/docs/HKPO202425/20250404/programme1.md

 - Characterized by a lyrical and introspective approach
 - Demonstrates Prokofiev's ability to blend melodic lines with complex rhythmic structures
 ### Second Movement (Andante assai):
-- Opens with elegant pizzicato triplets1
+- Opens with elegant pizzicato triplets
 - Features a lush melody played by the violin
 - Unique rhythmic interplay between the soloist and orchestra
 ### Third Movement (Allegro):